emerging-welfare/case-2021-shared-task/task2/README.md

 Note on EVENT TYPES.txt contains information on the encoding of event types for the task.

-Note on UNSEEN TYPES.txt provides a short description of the additional "unseen" event types (no training data) that complement the ACLED event types.
+Note on UNSEEN events.pdf provides a short description of the additional "unseen" event types (no training data) that complement the ACLED event types.

 Sample_data folder contains examples of input/output files.